Teaching & Childcare Volunteers in Thailand

 The minimum age to participate on this programme is 18.

 Without a visa, British nationals arriving by air can remain in Thailand for a maximum of 30 days, although regulations can vary if you arrive by land border (please check with the Thai embassy).
 If you wish to stay for longer, you will need to apply for a 60-day tourist visa before you depart the UK.
+Visa rules and regulations are subject to change.
+Please check the relevant embassy websites for up to date information.

 On this particular programme, as you’ll be working with children, you’ll need to undergo an enhanced DBS previously known as CRB, or Criminal Record Bureau check and will need to have a clean criminal record.